Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Introduction

-Consider the following dynamic construction of $\CM_n(\vd_n)$.
-Assign every half-edge an exponential rate one clock.
-At time $t=0$, all half edges are designated {\sf Alive}.
-When a clock of an alive half-edge rings this half-edge selects another {\bf alive} half-edge and forms a full edge.
-Both edges are then considered {\bf dead} and removed from the collection of alive edges.
-We will use {\bf free} interchangeably with alive in the above construction.
+{\bf Dynamic version:} Start with the vertex set $[n]$, where the vertex $i$ has $d_i$ many half-edges attached to it.
+Assign {to} every half-edge an exponential rate one clock.
+At time $t=0$, all half-edges are designated {\bf alive}.
+When the clock of an alive half-edge rings, this half-edge selects another alive half-edge uniformly at random and forms a full edge.
+Both half-edges are then considered {\bf dead} and {are} removed from the collection of alive half-edges.
 This construction is related but not identical to the dynamic construction in \cite{janson2009new}.
-Let $\set{\CM_n(t): t\geq 0}$ denote this dynamic random graph process.
-Write $\CM_n(\infty):= \CM_n(\vd_n)$ for the graph constructed in this fashion.
+Let $(\CM_n(t), t\geq 0)$ denote this dynamic random graph process. {Then $\CM_n(\infty)$ has the same law as the random graph $\CM_n(\vd_n)$ constructed above.} Further, {we shall see that} this dynamic process stopped at the ``critical'' times